 New additions are featured in the Portfolio Builder section of the monthly newsletter.
 We customarily wait two market days after the newsletter is published to transact in newsletter portfolios.
 Therefore, transaction details can be found in the Buy and Sell Alert section of the website or in the following Monday’s Market Commentary.

-In the Special Reports section, we offer a consolidated source for our recent thought leadership, market insights and deep-dives on topics like Dividends, Value and Small-Cap stocks.
+We offer a consolidated source for our recent thought leadership, market insights and deep-dives.Our Latest Premium Special Report topic is:

 In the Wealth Management section, we offer special content to support you on your journey to achieving your long-term financial goals, including portfolio management and retirement planning.